 Equally fascinating was the 65 m (~215 ft) long Old Library Long Room which houses 200,000 of the library’s oldest books in its oak bookcases.
 The smell of old books standing upright in the stacks brought back pleasant memories of graduate school when I would roam the aisles in search of some specific journal or treatise.

 Later that evening we stopped by Madigan’s, a small local pub for dinner.
-I ordered a pint of Smithwick’s and Jeannie specifically requested the same but very small, as she isn’t a big fan of beer.
+I ordered a pint of Smithwick’s (pronounced Smith-icks) and Jeannie specifically requested the same but very small, as she isn’t a big fan of beer.
 Just a minute later the barkeep brought over my pint and for Jeannie, a shot glass filled with beer.
 The barkeep, with an authentic Irish twinkle in his eye, explained that this was the smallest he had.
 After a very big laugh, he brought her a half-pint.

-The following morning the wind was whipping the cold air around under the sullen gray sky as we took off on a self-guided, walking tour of old Dublin.
+The following morning the wind was whipping the cold air around under a sullen gray sky as we took off on a self-guided, walking tour of old Dublin.
 After a while, we stopped at a small cafe for lunch where we warmed ourselves with some hot soup before continuing on.
 Later we stopped by “Fallon and Byrne”, a well-known food hall to pick up some dinner to prepare in the apartment.

 The day was far from over though.
 We ate in the apartment so we could be ready for the Traditional Irish Musical Pub Crawl we had signed up for.
 It turned out to be a great choice.
 Two excellent local musicians sang and performed acoustic music, and accompanied us to three different pubs where they continued to entertain us with their musical skills, humour, and stories.
 It was an experience well worth the €13 each.